julianojulio/sharp/README.md

 ### jpeg([callback])

-Write JPEG image data to a Buffer.
+Write JPEG image data to a Buffer or Stream.

 `callback`, if present, gets two arguments `(err, buffer)` where `err` is an error message, if any, and `buffer` is the resultant JPEG image data.